Sausage and Lentil Soup

 - Drain the roasted red peppers while the soup simmers, then chop into pieces about 1/2 inch square.

-- Add red pepper to soup and cook about 45 minutes more (adding a little more stock or water if needed), until some lentils are starting to fall apart and all flavors are well blended.
+- Add red pepper to soup and cook about 45 minutes more (adding a little more broth or water if needed), until some lentils are starting to fall apart and all flavors are well blended.

 - Season with salt and fresh ground black pepper and serve hot.